A Basic Introduction to Object Detection

 Computer vision has advanced considerably but is still challenged in matching the precision of human perception.
 This article belongs to computer vision.
 Here we will learn from scratch.
 It can be challenging for beginners to distinguish between different related computer vision tasks.

-Humans can easily detect and identify objects present in an image.
+Humans can easily detect and identify object detection using machine learning present in an image.
 The human visual system is fast and accurate and can perform complex tasks like identifying multiple objects and detecting obstacles with little conscious thought.
 With the availability of large amounts of data, faster GPUs, and better algorithms, we can now easily train computers to detect and classify multiple objects within an image with high accuracy.

 With this kind of identification and localization, object detection can be used to count objects in a scene and determine and track their precise locations, all while accurately labeling them.

 In this guide, you’ll find answers to all of those questions and more.
-Whether you’re an experienced machine learning engineer considering implementation, a developer wanting to learn more, or a product manager looking to explore what’s possible with computer vision and object detection, this article is for you.
+Whether you’re an experienced machine learning engineer considering implementation, a developer wanting to learn more, or a product manager looking to explore what’s possible with computer vision and object detection using machine learning, this article is for you.

 Let’s Start.